Getting to Eastbourne

 National Express coaches depart for Eastbourne from London Victoria coach station three times a day.

-When you arrive in Eastbourne follow signs for the seafront and head for the bandstand.
-The hotels are almost opposite.
-You have to pay for most on street parking although there are some adjacent
+When you arrive in Eastbourne follow signs for the seafront and head west.
+The hotel is opposite the Bandstand.
+You have to pay for most on-street parking although there are some adjacent roads

-roads which are unrestricted.
-The hotel has parking vouchers which cost £1 each but make sure you park in the allocated spaces.
+which are unrestricted.
+The hotel has parking vouchers which cost £2 each but make sure you park in the allocated spaces.
+There is limited parking at the rear of the hotel, please request this in

 Eastbourne is approximately 1hr 40mins by train from London Victoria.
 1hr from Gatwick and 40mins from Brighton.